-- 5,728 felony cases with 3,021 in rural areas (36%) and 2,707 in urban areas (31%.)
-The first half of 2016 shows an increase in felony cases of 9 when compared to the same time period in 2015. - 11,274 adult misdemeanor cases were on probation, with 5,362 (64%) in rural areas and 5,912 (68%) in urban areas.
-This total represents a decrease of 142 in adult misdemeanor cases as compared to the same time period in 2015.

-156 cases overall exist where the felony or misdemeanor classification did not exist in the system.
+- 9,752 felony cases with 4,788 in rural areas (49%) and 4,964 in urban areas (51%.)
+The first half of 2019 shows an increase in felony cases of 1,390 when compared to the same time period in 2018 and an increase of 840 when compared to the last six months of 2018 - 10,397 adult misdemeanor cases were on probation, with 4,624 (44.5%) in rural areas and 5,773 (55.5%) in urban areas.
+This total represents an decrease of 1,205 in adult misdemeanor cases as compared to the same time period in 2018 and an decrease of 994 when compared to the last six months of 2018 - 91 cases overall exist where the felony or misdemeanor classification did not exist in the system

 The Nebraska Probation System uses a public safety approach to case management.
-Probationers are prioritized for assessment, supervision and treatment services according to their risk of reoffending.
+Probationers are prioritized for supervision and treatment services according to an assessment of their risk of reoffending using a normed and validated, actuarial-based risk assessment tool.

-- The highest level of supervision while on probation is Community-Based Intervention (CBI), which is equivalent to intensive supevision probation as referred to in statute.
+- The highest level of supervision while on probation is Community-Based Intervention (CBI), which is equivalent to intensive supervision probation as referred to in statute.
 This supervision combines intensive supervision and treatment resources to maximize community safety.
-At June 30, 2016 there were a total of 4,154 probationers on CBI or 32%. - Probationers supervised at the Community-Based Resources (CBR) level include 68% of probationers or a total of 8,759.
-CBR supervision levels are guided by different responsive case management standards and is equivalent to traditional probation as referred to in statute.
+On June 30, 2019, there were a total of 4,888 probationers on CBI, or 35% of the total adult population - Probationers supervised at the Community-Based Resources (CBR) level include 36% of probationers or a total of 5,006.
+CBR supervision levels are guided by different responsive case management standards and is equivalent to traditional probation as referred to in statute